sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 As you can see, model confidences grow as one moves away from the midpoint of 0.5 in either direction.
-Model confidence is not a new measurement - we are just asking which parts of the probability curve around the center have areas of 10%, 20% etc. of the whole curve.
+Model confidence is not a new measurement - we are just asking which parts of the probability curve around the center have areas a fraction of the whole curve with the fraction set at 10%, 20% etc.

 ![Confidence zones](probability_of_modification_with_confidence_thresholds.png)